Complex-valued Iris Recognition Network: Why complex-valued networks for iris recognition?

-\textbf{Generalization of the classical IrisCode:} \cite{ComplexCNN_Theory} provided a mathematical framework to prove that complex-valued networks can be viewed as data-driven nonlinear multiwavelet packets.
-Gabor wavelets, as the core of IrisCode, can be easily approximated by a complex-valued network.
-As depicted in Figure~\ref{fig:architecturecomparison}, the automatic complex feature learning block in the proposed complex-valued network can converge to the handcrafted features in the IrisCode and shrink a complex-valued network to the IrisCode or its other phase-based derivatives.
+\textbf{Correspondence with Gabor wavelets:} In \cite{ComplexCNN_Theory}, the authors have provided a mathematical framework to prove that complex-valued networks can be viewed as data-driven nonlinear multiwavelet packets.
+Gabor wavelets, as the core of the IrisCode, can be easily approximated by a complex-valued network.
+As depicted in Fig.~\ref{fig:architecturecomparison}, the automatic complex feature learning block in the proposed complex-valued network can converge to the handcrafted features in the IrisCode and shrink a complex-valued network to the IrisCode or its other phase-based derivatives.
 This generalization capability, interestingly, allows us to validate the optimality of the handcrafted IrisCode.
 During the training process, the network weights are learned to best represent the iris features.
-If the IrisCode features is truly the best representation to the iris problem, the training should converge the proposed network to emulate those features and we will achieve comparable recognition results.
-However, as shown in Section 4, the significantly higher recognition results of the proposed network prove that those handcrafted representations are not the optimal answer and a new discriminative and more informative feature representation can be deduced directly from the data by the proposed network.
+If the IrisCode features are truly the best representation for the iris problem, the training should converge the proposed network to emulate those features and we should achieve accuracy on par with the IrisCode.
+However, as will be shown in Section 4, the better recognition results of the proposed network prove that handcrafted IrisCode representations are not always the optimal answer and a new discriminative and more informative feature representation can be deduced directly from the data by the proposed network.
 Standard real-valued networks do not obviously exhibit the same exact correspondence with data-driven wavelets \cite{ComplexCNN_Theory}, making them less effective in the iris feature learning.

+In summary, our contribution to develop complex-valued networks for iris recognition is driven by multiple factors.
+Firstly, our approach will provide a richer representational capacity through a complex representation which is data driven through automatic feature learning.
+Secondly, our approach is driven by the biological characteristics of the iris texture, which is stochastic in nature and lacking in consistent shapes, edges or semantic structures.
+Through provision of a network which is able to retain and recover phase information in the iris textural features, we can better exploit its intrinsic features for greater accuracy while making it invariant to scale, resolution and orientation variations.
+Thirdly, by explicitly encoding phase information, we can directly compare our approach with both phase-based handcrafted approaches (such as the IrisCode) along with standard real-valued networks to validate their optimality for the iris recognition setting.